NicklasXYZ/HypotrochoidEpitrochoidVisualizer/README.md

 To be able to compile and run the code locally in the browser, the following things are needed:

 - [Node.js](https://nodejs.org/en/): A package manager for Node.js packages.
-Through this package manager all other dependencies can be installed automatically (see how in the next section: [](#usage)).
+Through this package manager all other dependencies can be installed automatically (see how in the next section: [Usage](#usage)).
 The dependencies that, most importantly, should be installed are the following:
   - [Three.js](https://threejs.org/): A library that uses WebGL and provides an API for creating and and displaying animated computer graphics in a web browser.
   - [Webpack](https://webpack.js.org/): A library that is able to bundle all dependencies into static assets, which can then easily be included into a static website.
   - [dat.GUI](https://github.com/dataarts/dat.gui): A lightweight library for changing variables through a graphical user interface.